IEEE-University-of-Houston/IEEE-UH-DSP-Notes-and-CUDA-Level-2/Cuda C/Part 1/Threading.md

 A thread is a task that is specified on 1 CUDA core

-The organization of threads and how to call global function are shown below:
+The organization of threads and how to call global function is described below:
 ```angular2
 kernelFunction: The name of your global function
 gridDim: the number of blocks per grid